Slaveev/Printf-42/README.md

 • Your libftprintf.a has to be created at the root of your repository.

 # You have to implement the following conversions:
-• %c Prints a single character.
+• %c Prints a single character\n.
 • %s Prints a string (as defined by the common C convention).
 • %p The void * pointer argument has to be printed in hexadecimal format. • %d Prints a decimal (base 10) number.
 • %i Prints an integer in base 10.